jccuevas/cpp-docs.es-es/docs/dotnet/set-stl-clr.md

 ### <a name="remarks"></a>Observaciones

-El tipo describe un recuento de elementos posiblemente negativos.
+El tipo describe un recuento de elementos posiblemente negativo.

 ### <a name="example"></a>Ejemplo